-At the top of the hill, there is a cafe that offers food and drinks so you don’t have to worry about a picnic if you don’t want to either.
-One less thing to carry down to the beach with you.
+At the top of the hill, there is a cafe that offers food and drinks so you don’t have to worry about a picnic if you don’t the hassle – one less thing to carry down to the beach with you.

 8. Kettleness Beach

-If your looking for a beach walk with a difference then this Kettleness beach waterfall is for you.
+If your looking for one of the best secret beaches in Yorkshire with a difference then the Kettleness beach waterfall is for you.

-The little stretch of beach with golden sands as well as being a great spot for beach fun is great for exploring with rocks for crab and fossil hunting.
-In fact, it is a popular haunt for fossil hunters.
-You can find anything from dinosaur bones to ammonites along the shores.
+The little stretch of beach with golden sands – as well as being a great spot for beach fun – is great for exploring the rocks for crabs and fossils.